sjappig/mldn-capstone/report/capstone_report.md

 _(approx. 3-5 pages)_

 ### Data Preprocessing

+ * Audio is extraced from videos and stored with sample rate 16 kHz.

+ * 13 MFCC features are calculated with windown length 0.1 seconds and overlap of 0.05 seconds

+ * Top-level labels for audio samples are gathered from the ontology tree and k-hot-encoded

+ * Each feature is min-max-normalized.
+This is done even batch normalization is used at parts of the model, as adding the batch normalization inside TensorFlow RNN did not seems easily doable.

+ * Sequences were zero-padded to have equal lengths.

 In this section, all of your preprocessing steps will need to be clearly documented, if any were necessary.
 From the previous section, any of the abnormalities or characteristics that you identified about the dataset will be addressed and corrected here.
 Questions to ask yourself when writing this section:
 - _If the algorithms chosen require preprocessing steps like feature selection or feature transformations, have they been properly documented?_
 - _Based on the **Data Exploration** section, if there were abnormalities or characteristics that needed to be addressed, have they been properly corrected?_
 - _If no preprocessing is needed, has it been made clear why?_

 ### Implementation

+#### Getting the data

+Downloading the balanced subsets of the AudioSet videos and extracting the audio from them was done using modified version of download.sh.
+Modifications to original tool were:

+Downloading all the samples tookseveral days even with good quality Internet-connection.
+However for testing purposes, download-script can be canceled e.g. after few hundred samples are ready.

+#### Preprocessing

+For preprocessing, numpy, pandas and library python_speech_features were used.
+Preprocess step is runnable as separate Python-script, and creates storage single file with the preprocessed data.
+This file is fed to script doing the model fitting and predictions.

+#### Baseline models

+Zero-hypothesis and logistic regression were implemented using scikit-learn.

+#### RNN

+#### Environment

+Both personal computer and FloydHub were used.
+As for FloydHub only trial account was available, run-time with expirements done there was limited to one hour.

 In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
 It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
 Questions to ask yourself when writing this section:
 - _Is it made clear how the algorithms and techniques were implemented with the given datasets or input data?_
 - _Were there any complications with the original metrics or techniques that required changing prior to acquiring a solution?_
 - _Was there any part of the coding process (e.g., writing complicated functions) that should be documented?_

 ### Refinement

+Since the model training time was rather long with the whole training data (with only CPU, roughly one day), parameter estimation was done with smaller subset of 1000 randomly drawn samples from training set, which was furthermore divided to training and validation sets of 800 and 200 samples, respectively.

+With this split, number of LSTM cells used was tuned, as well as learning rate and number of epochs.
+There would be number of other tunable parameters as well, but the scope of this project seemed start to grow too big.

 In this section, you will need to discuss the process of improvement you made upon the algorithms and techniques you used in your implementation.
 For example, adjusting parameters for certain models to acquire improved solutions would fall under the refinement category.
 Your initial and final solutions should be reported, as well as any significant intermediate results as necessary.
 Questions to ask yourself when writing this section:
 - _Has an initial solution been found and clearly reported?_
 - _Is the process of improvement clearly documented, such as what techniques were used?_